effector/effector/docs/api/effector/merge.md

 ```

-for example, we should set form submitting status to `false` after request successed or returned error.
+for example, we should set form submitting status to `false` after request succeeded or returned error.

 ```js
 import { createStore, createEffect, merge } from 'effector'